object-oriented-python/object-oriented-programming/doc/source/a2_git.rst

 branch.

-If we now type `git status`, we find that we are no longer ahead of `origin/master`:
+If we now type `git status`, we find that we are no longer ahead of `origin/main`:

 .. code-block:: console

    $ git status
-    On branch master
+   On branch main
-    Your branch is up to date with 'origin/master'.
+   Your branch is up to date with 'origin/main'.

    nothing to commit, working tree clean

 If we turn back to the repository website on GitHub, we can also see that the commit has arrived:

 .. image:: images/github_post_commit.png

-Notice that we can see the commit message both in the blue bar at the top of the file list, and next to the file that we changed.
-By clicking on the `commits` link at the right hand side of the blue bar, we can see a list of all the changes that have ever happened on the master branch of our repository:
+Notice that we can see the commit message both in the bar at the top of the file list, and next to the file that we changed.
+By clicking on the little clock icon at the right hand side of the top bar, we can see a list of all the changes that have ever happened on the main branch of our repository:

 .. image:: images/github_commit_list.png